Fit Healthy Momma Rating: 9.5/10

 If you want some more information specifically about Openfit, read my Openfit app review to see what it's all about.

 What is BODi by Beachbody?

 As a paid subscriber, you’ll have access to countless live and on-demand studio classes taught by your favorite Beachbody instructors across all genres and modalities.
 There are classes perfect for all fitness levels, including cycling workouts, cardio/HIIT, strength training, barre, Pilates, yoga, and so much more.
-With the addition of live workouts, there’s a new level of excitement for the Beachbody and MYX crowd.
+With the addition of live workouts, there’s a new level of excitement for the Beachbody and MYX II crowd.
 Plus, you can rest assured that all classes will be upbeat and interactive, including original tracks from your favorite artists.

-Does Beachbody Have Cycling?
+Does Beachbody Have Cycling and Exercise Bikes?